nguyensjsu/sp18-202-doubledragon/Project Journal.md

 ### What I did since last weekly scrum:
 Worked on some of the issues of combinig all modules.
 Made game working.

+### Team Member Name:
+Vijay Yadav

+### What I did since last weekly scrum:
+Resolved some code issues and worked on the wireframe diagrams and the ad video.

 ## Double Dragon, Sprint 3

 ### Team Member Name: